 Our user's voice is an immense help to the Design and Growth of Aeries!

 So you want to make your own forms or custom reports:

-- It may be a good idea to pitch your idea as a Programming Request before making your own custom.
+- It may be a good to pitch your idea as a Programming Request before making your own custom.
 After all, what benefits you may also be useful for others.